-Obstetrics and Gynecology (cont)

-Course Number (Campus) Name/General Description MOBG-8410 (Lubbock) Ophthalmology and Visual (Obstetrics Elective This four week Obstetric elective will provide the student the opportunity to manage patients that present to labor and delivery, and follow them unt they are discharged from the hospital.
-The student will gain hands on skill that will allow them to interpret fetal heart rate tracings in laboring and nor laboring patients, recognize normal labor progress, and apply evidence based strategies to address abnormal labor.
-The student is expected to perform/assist in vaginal and abdominal deliveries, including laceratio recognition and repair depending on the student's progress in simulated an self-directed activities.
-While scrubbed during cesarean deliveries, th student will be expected to identify and explain the steps and surgica instruments necessary to complete the procedure.
-The student will als have the opportunity to assist in operative vaginal delivery based on thei underlying knowledge and progress while on the rotation.
-The student wi also be given the opportunity to improve their basic knot tying skills with self-directed suture curriculum.
-The student will demonstrate effectiv communication skills regarding patient sign out and hand off, recognize an participate in systems improvements, and communicate with nursing an ancillary staff to promote teamwork, and patient care.
-The student wi prepare for and participate in Friday afternoon didactic sessions.
-Course Number (Campus) Name/General Description MOPH-8401 (Amarillo, Lubbock, Permian Basin) MOPH-8451 AW Clinical Ophthalmology This elective will consist of an extensive exposure to clinica ophthalmology in a private practice setting.
+Course Number (Campus) Name/General Description MOPH-8401 (Amarillo, Lubbock, Permian Basin) MOPH-8451 AW Clinical Ophthalmology This elective will consist of an extensive exposure to clinical ophthalmology in a private practice setting.
 The student will be exposed to acute and chronic eye disease in addition to ophthalmic surgery.
-The main objective of this elective will be to teach the student how to conduct thorough examination of the eyes and to orient the student to the commo- eye conditions that every physician should be able to diagnose and treat.
+The main objective of this elective will be to teach the student how to conduct a thorough examination of the eyes and to orient the student to the common eye conditions that every physician should be able to diagnose and treat.
+MOPH-8402 (Lubbock) MOPH-8452 AW Ophthalmology Research This elective introduces the student to the wide range of research possibilities in the area of visual sciences.
+A number of projects are available.
+Ongoing projects include Visual psychophysics and electrophysiology, Machine vision, Artificial intelligence applications, Digital imaging, Cell growth acceleration, including work with defensins and Substance P, Cell growth inhibition, including work with cell growth factor receptor blockers, Glaucoma, Glaucoma drug design, Cornea surgery, Vitreoretinal surgery, Instrument development and design, and Retrospective clinical studies.
+Orthopedics Surgery Course Number (Campus) Name/General Description MORS-8401 (Amarillo, Lubbock, Permian Basin) MORS-8451 AW Orthopaedic Surgery Students will be assigned to an orthopaedic Faculty member and participate as a member of the orthopaedic team in inpatient and outpatient care, emergency room, and operating room activities.

-Orthopaedic Surgery

-MORS-8401 (Amarillo, Lubbock, Permian Basin) MORS-8451 AW

-MORS-8402 (Lubbock)

-MORS-8452 AW

-Orthopaedic Surgery

-Students will be assigned to an orthopaedic Faculty member and participate as a member of the orthopaedic team in inpatient and outpatient care, emergency room, and operating room activities.
 Students should perform history and physical examinations upon all patients admitted by the attending surgeon and present these work-ups for evaluation.
 Each student will prepare a presentation for the teaching conference on a subject assigned by a Faculty member.
 The student will attend all orthopaedic conferences.
-This elective is for those students interested in surgical specialties or an indepth experience in orthopaedic surgery.
+This elective is for those students interested in surgical specialties or an in- depth experience in orthopaedic surgery.
+MORS-8452 AW Physical Medicine/Rehabilitation This rotation will introduce the basic concepts of physical medicine and rehabilitation.

-Physical Medicine/Rehabilitation

-This rotation will introduce the basic concepts of physical medicine and rehabilitation.
 The student will learn techniques of obtaining a complete medical history for patients experiencing musculoskeletal pain.
 The rotation will also stress the development of an efficient and complete neurological and musculoskeletal examination that will assist the student in developing a differential diagnosis for future patients they may see.
 The student will be exposed to the total spectrum of the specialty.

-Pathology
+MORS-8454 AW Physical Medicine/Rehabilitation 2 This rotation will continue the basic concepts of physical medicine and rehabilitation.
+The student will learn techniques of obtaining a complete medical history for patients experiencing musculoskeletal pain.
+The rotation will also stress the development of an efficient and complete neurological and musculoskeletal examination that will assist the student in developing a differential diagnosis for future patients they may see.
+The student will be exposed to the total spectrum of the specialty

+Ophthalmology and Visual Sciences